Prem-Thakkar/packt-books-backend/README.md

 ## Language 🔨

-Language: PHP with version 8.1.10
+PHP with version 8.1.10
 ## Framework 🔨

-Framework: Laravel with version 10.7.1
+Laravel with version 10.7.1
 ## Database 💾

 Mysql with version 8.0.30